Should I Replace My Galvanized Plumbing?

 Clean water after replacing old galvanized pipes

 Most of our repipes are priced between $4,500 for a smaller home, and up to $15,000 for larger more complex projects.
-Read more in How Much Should A Repipe Cost.
+You can read more about this in our article: How Much Should A Repipe Cost.
 We also offer repipe financing options to take the sting out of unplanned repipe expenses.

-Most repipes are now done with either PEX tubing or copper piping (we offer lifetime warranties for copper repipes and PEX repipes).
-Read our article about PEX repiping: it is the most commonly chosen option by our customers here at Repipe Specialists.
+Most galvanized plumbing repipes are now done with either PEX tubing or copper piping (we offer lifetime warranties for copper repipes and PEX repipes).
+PEX pipes are the most commonly chosen option by our customers.

-A Repipe Specialists local estimator would be happy to explain all your options, either in person or in a remote consult session - schedule a free repipe quote.
+A Repipe Specialists local repipe consultant would be happy to explain all your options, either in person or in a remote consult session.
+Schedule a free repipe quote.

 TOC